tsgates/arch-wiki-markdown/wiki/Msmtp.md

 If gpg prompt for the passphrase cannot be issued (e.g. when called from Mutt) then start the gpg-agent before.

+A simple hack to start the agent is to execute a external command in your muttrc.

+Note: Mutt uses the backtick  ` command `  syntax to execute external commands

+For example, you can put something like the following in your muttrc

+    muttrc

+    set my_msmtp_pass=`gpg -d mypwfile.gpg`

+Mutt will execute this when it starts, gpg-agent will cache your password, msmtp will be happy and you can send mail.

+Note: If you do this, you will have to restart mutt after gpg-agent clears the password to start sending emails again

 If you cannot use a keyring tool for any reason, you may want to use the password directly.
 There is a patched version msmtp-pwpatched in the AUR